hwnam831/jRAPL-percore/README.md

 Energy check only works for at most 2 sockets CPU.

 ### TODO
-- change to per-core
+- per-core perfcheckutils
-- Scala wrapper
+- perf list to match PPEP

 Contributions
 --------------------------------------------------------------